Get Started with Bitnami Applications from the Oracle Console Marketplace

 The following are the steps you’ll complete in this tutorial:

-- Get the Bitnami Redmine image
+- Get the Bitnami Redmine image from the Oracle Console Marketplace

 - Launch an instance to deploy the Bitnami Redmine image